vsolovyov/blog/content/postgresql-archiver-failure.md

 title = "PostgreSQL archiver failure" date = 2021-11-08
 [extra]
-draft = true
+draft = false
 +++

 We've got an alert that disk space on a server with a production database is running low.

-We have a separate partition that stores PostgreSQL data (`/var/lib/postgres/`), so that nothing can interfere, and **this partition** was running low.
+We have a separate partition (and separate physical SSDs) that stores PostgreSQL data (`/var/lib/postgres/`), so that nothing can interfere with PG, and **this partition** was running low on free space.
 Database size was pretty stable at 3.5 TB, but WALs were accumulating and we already had 2+ terabytes of them.
-We have `archive_mode = on` ([docs here](https://www.postgresql.org/docs/current/runtime-config-wal.html#RUNTIME-CONFIG-WAL-ARCHIVING)) that sents completed WAL segments to archive storage by running `archive_command` (we're using [wal-g](https://github.com/wal-g/wal-g) 0.22.2).
+We have `archive_mode = on` ([docs here](https://www.postgresql.org/docs/current/runtime-config-wal.html#RUNTIME-CONFIG-WAL-ARCHIVING)) that sends completed WAL segments to archive storage by running `archive_command` (we're using [wal-g](https://github.com/wal-g/wal-g) 0.22.2).
 Looks like it wasn't succeeding for some reason.

-Our monitoring suggested that it started on
-Thursday, around 12:30 UTC.
-We could afford to lose these WALs, so we tried to change `archive_command` to `/bin/true` and reload the config, but it did nothing and WALs kept accumulating, instead of disappearing right away.
+Our monitoring suggested that WAL accumulation started on Thursday, around 12:30 UTC.
+We could afford to lose these WALs, so we tried to change `archive_command` to `/bin/true` and reload the config, but it did nothing and WALs kept accumulating, instead of disappearing like we expected them to.

 We turned off a write-heavy workload that generated most of those WALs to buy us more time and tried to understand what was happening.
 We looked through logs